Research collaboration

 Request:

-On the theme: XXXXX - XXXX are recognised for their role and expertise as an organisation.
+You are recognised for your role and expertise within the organisation.

 We request 50 words from you to be spoken and recorded by an actor, plus a slightly extended 100 words as a text for print.